cvmfs-contrib/cvmfs-tutorial-2021/docs/index.md

 More information about the CernVM-FS tutorial sessions is available at [https://easybuild.io/eum/#cvmfs-tutorial](https://easybuild.io/eum/#cvmfs-tutorial).

-**Note that registration for this tutorial is required!**.
+**[Registration](https://easybuild.io/eum/#registration) for this tutorial is required in order to get access to the provided cloud resources!**

 <img src="img/microsoft_azure_logo.png" alt="Microsoft Azure logo" width="150px"/></br>

 Dedicated cloud resources in **[Microsoft Azure](https://azure.microsoft.com)** (sponsored by Microsoft) will be available *only to registered tutorial attendees* for working on the hands-on exercises during the the week of Jan 25-29 2021.

-Note that nothing in this tutorial, other than the [section of using the provided Azure cloud resources](00_azure_cloud_resources.md), is specific to Azure;
+Nothing in this tutorial, other than the [section of using the provided Azure cloud resources](00_azure_cloud_resources.md), is specific to Azure.
-you can use your own resources if you prefer doing so.
+You can use your own resources if you prefer doing so.

 ## Tutorial contents